saurabhkb/foam/README.md

 * navigate using the cursor

 #### Working
 * `tmatrix` is a matrix (vector of strings) which contains the text entered by the user.
+Each entry in the vector corresponds to a new line.
+It is a logical view of the text.
-*  `smatrix` is a matrix which represents the screen which will in general be smaller than the text matrix and therefore represents a smaller cutout of the `tmatrix`.
+*  `smatrix` is a matrix which represents the screen on which the text will be displayed.
+Because the screen will in general be smaller than the text matrix, a submatrix of the `tmatrix` will actually be displayed on the screen.
+The logic for creating this smaller cutout submatrix is in `run.cpp`.
 *  `run.cpp` contains the actual logic which reads input from the keyboard and updates the `tmatrix` and also calculates the screen matrix `smatrix`

 #### To Do